 NB This programme is not being run by Creative Solutions.
 Creative Solutions are providing some funds and other support to enable the programme to run.

-In mid-October, there was a graduation ceremony for the girls:
+In October 2018, there was a graduation ceremony for the girls:

 Maxmilla, a class 8 student, 13 years.
 She said she really appreciates the programme because two of the lessons really spoke into her life.
 These were sex & dating and drugs and substance abuse.
 She has made a commitment to change and she is now born again.